Dan Barry and The Kelly Gang

 1. Dan Barry's The Kelly Gang

-The mystery regarding the Barry film was discussed at length by Richard Fotheringham in his 1987 Cinema Papers article entitled The Man in the Iron Mask (reproduced below).
-Fotheringham even went so far as to suggest that Dan Barry's colleague during this period, and subsequent manager of the Dan Barry Dramatic Company - Robert Hollyford - was, in fact, the famous pioneer of Australian cinema, Raymond Longford (1878-1959).
-Nevertheless, Fotheringham and others have left us with a number of unanswered questions regarding Dan Barry's The Kelly Gang footage: Was this footage from The Story of the Kelly Gang (1906) or a different production?
+The mystery regarding the Dan Barry film was discussed at length by Richard Fotheringham in his 1987 Cinema Papers article entitled The Man in the Iron Mask (reproduced in full below).
+Within that article, Fotheringham went so far as to suggest that Robert Hollyford - Dan Barry's colleague during this period, and subsequent manager of the Dan Barry Dramatic Company - was, in actual fact, the famous pioneer of Australian cinema, Raymond Longford (1878-1959).
+Just as John Ringrose Atkins could become Dan Barry, so Raymond Longford could become Robert Hollyford.
+Apart from this intriguing suggestion, Fotheringham and others have left us with a number of unanswered questions regarding Dan Barry's The Kelly Gang footage: Was this footage from The Story of the Kelly Gang (1906) or a different production?
 And if the latter, then what, and by whom?
-Is it the so-called "Perth Fragment" in the National Film and Sound Archive of Australia collection, as identified in 2006 by Australian cinema historian Ina Bertrand?
-Or, does all of this material derive from a single source?
-The present author tends towards the latter, and outlines arguments in support below.
-As regards the "Perth Fragment", this has been identified by the National Film and Sound Archive as The Kelly Gang: The Battle of Glenrowan (1911), a British production by Alfred Ernest Neave.
+It may seem obvious that it was the Johnson and Gibson film, but a case for that needs to be put.
+Why obvious?
+Because Barry was not a film maker during this early pioneering era of cinema.
+He had no experience in the making of film, and had only included film presentation within his company's program early in 1906.
+However, due to a lack of information and clarity, over the years since then a number of theories have been put forward as to the origin of The Kelly Gang.
+For example, it had been suggested that is was the so-called "Perth Fragment" in the National Film and Sound Archive of Australia collection, as identified in 2006 by Australian cinema historian Ina Bertrand.
+Does all of such early Ned Kelly material derive from a single source?
+The present author tends towards Johnson & Gibson as the creators, and outlines arguments in support below.
+As regards the "Perth Fragment", this was subsequently identified by the National Film and Sound Archive as The Kelly Gang: The Battle of Glenrowan (1911), a British production by Alfred Ernest Neave.

 In 1906 Dan Barry and Charles Tait of Melbourne produced and directed The Story of the Kelly Gang, a silent film that ran continuously for a breathtaking 80 minutes, definitely the world's first feature film.
 It wasn't until 1911 that other countries began to make feature films.
 By this time Australia had made 16 full length feature films.